Laxman824/opspilot/README.md

 # 🛰️ OpsPilot — Agentic Request Triage & Remediation

-**A proof-of-concept for the Incoming Request Processing Workflow brief** — an AI system that receives customer requests, classifies them by type and urgency, and executes a distinct multi-step remediation workflow per type, with a human in the loop where it matters.
+**A proof-of-concept for the Incoming Request Processing Workflow brief** — an AI system that receives customer requests through Emails, classifies them by type and urgency, and executes a distinct multi-step remediation workflow per type, with a human in the loop where it matters.